-If your home needs a new smoke alarm, GNH Lumber is offering several options on sale this October.
-Choose between a First Alert Ionized Battery Smoke Alarm, Photoelectric Smoke Alarm, and Photoelectric Smoke/Carbon Monoxide Alarm.
-In support of National Fire Prevention Week initiative’s, we are also featuring a sale on fire extinguishers, both 2.5 lb home fire extinguishers and 5 lb heavy duty fire extinguishers.
-Visit our web sales page for pricing and details.
+If your home needs a new smoke alarm, GNH Lumber offers several options from which to choose, including a First Alert Ionized Battery Smoke Alarm, Photoelectric Smoke Alarm, and Photoelectric Smoke/Carbon Monoxide Alarm.
+In support of National Fire Prevention Week initiative’s, we also recommend 2.5 lb home fire extinguishers and 5 lb heavy duty fire extinguishers – available at GNH.

 Another consideration for the effectiveness of your smoke alarm is battery life.
 Some smoke alarms need a new battery every year.
 Others have a battery that lasts much longer.
 How can you find out which kind you have?
 It’s simple: look at the smoke alarm packaging, manufacturer’s instructions, or the back of the alarm to find out.

 You should also have an escape plan that you’ve practiced with your family.
 Did you know that if a fire starts in your home you may have as little as two minutes to escape?
 During a fire, early warning from a working smoke alarm plus a fire escape plan that has been practiced regularly can save lives.
 Learn what else to do to keep your loved ones safe!

 Tips for Creating and Practicing Your Escape Plan:

 - Everyone in your household should know two ways to escape from each room in your home.

 - Decide where to meet once you get outside.

 - If a fire starts, you may have just two minutes to get to safety.
 So, time your fire drills and find out: what’s your escape time?

 - If your clothes catch on fire: stop, drop and roll.

 Top Tips for Fire Safety from The American Red Cross: